 Non-negotiables for all campaign team members

-Besides the personalized nudges God gives us, there are non-negotiables that apply to all members of God's campaign team all the time.
-We can think of the personal nudges or assignments as e-mails to individuals, while these non-negotiables are found in the "campaign manual," the Bible.
+Besides the personal assignments God gives us, there are non-negotiables that apply to all members of God's campaign team all the time.
+We can think of the personal nudges or assignments as texts or e-mails to individuals, while these non-negotiables are found in the "campaign manual," the Bible.

 For example, the manual tells us the whole story of the campaign--what it's about, how it got this far, how to join it, what we are doing in it now, where we get the power to do it, and how the whole campaign will turn out.
 None of that is negotiable.
 We aren't reinventing the campaign story, spinning it, or making suggestions for improvements.

 Besides telling us the story, the manual has some specific instructions that apply to every campaign team member.
 For example, team members must honor Jesus as the director of the whole campaign, and they must not do anything in a way that brings shame on him or the campaign in general.
 We don't need any personalized instructions about obvious basics like that.
 We are expected to learn them from the manual and stick to them.

 But the key to playing well on the campaign team is not a list of non-negotiables.
 It is the one main non-negotiable, seeing ourselves in Christ.
 If you SYNC (See Yourself iN Christ), you won't have to be taught a lot of other things.
 They will be obvious.